AmishaSomaiya/OS-Setup-From-Scratch-A-Complete-Clean-Installation-Guide/README.md

 # OS-setup-from-scratch
-## Complete Clean Installation Guide
+## A Complete Clean Installation Guide
 Detailed guide to setup Operating System and essential packages for Data Scientist starting from UEFI-BIOS splash screen

 ## Contents in the order of setup :